dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 changes to a

-control’s
+control's

 properties.

-To change a control’s properties at runtime, you must write VBA code.
+To change a control's properties at runtime, you must write VBA code.
 For exam-

 ple, you may want to hide a particular control when the user clicks a check box.
 In

-such a case, you write code to change the control’s Visible property.
+such a case, you write code to change the control's Visible property.

 Each control has its own set of properties.
 All controls, however, have some com-